A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling: Conclusion

 \section{Conclusion}

 In this work, we develop machine learning methods for modeling high-speed flows with adaptive time-stepping.
 To this end, we propose ShockCast, a two-phase framework that learns timestep sizes in the first phase and evolves fluid fields by the predicted step size in the second phase.
-To evaluate ShockCast, we generate two new supersonic flow datasets.
+To evaluate ShockCast, we generate three new supersonic flow datasets.
 Results show that ShockCast is effective at learning to temporally re-mesh and evolve fluid fields.
-Our work represents the first steps towards developing machine learning models for high-speed flows, where there is great potential for neural acceleration due to immense computational requirements of classical methods.
+Our work takes steps towards developing machine learning models for high-speed flows, where there is great potential for neural acceleration due to the immense computational requirements of classical methods.

 \ifanon \empty \else